This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 How to Grill Portobello Mushrooms:

-- Whisk Marinade: In a small bowl whisk together olive oil, butter, garlic, soy sauce, sugar, and salt and pepper.
+- Whisk Marinade: In a small bowl, whisk together olive oil, butter, garlic, balsamic vinegar, soy sauce, honey, and salt and pepper.

 The Recipe Critic Pro Tip:

 For criss-cross grill marks on the outside, simply spin the portobello mushroom on the grill slightly around the 2 to 3-minute mark.
 This gives you a fun grill mark on the outside of the mushroom.